bvbohnen/X3_Customizer/Documentation.md

  * 3.12.2
    - Added better support for launching by double clicking the bat file, along with a little more guidance for new users.
    - Added convenience transform Remove_Engine_Trails.
+ * 3.12.3
+   - Bug fixes in Adjust_Weapon_Fire_Rate: the fire_rate_floor will no longer be mistakenly applied when increasing fire rate, and setting skip_ammo_weapons to False will now be recognized.